Pet Markers & Pet Plaques

 Pet Grave Marker Options

 You have a number of choices when it comes to pet grave markers, from black granite stones that sit flush to the ground to gray memorial stones that blend into a garden or flower bed.
-When choosing a marker, consider where you'll be placing it, if you want the stone personalized, and what size of stone you'd like.
+When choosing a pet grave marker, consider where you'll be placing it, if you want the stone personalized, and what size of stone you'd like.
 If you are looking for dog grave markers to place in a larger pet cemetery, for example, you may be required to choose a stone of a certain size or design.
-Larger pet memorial plaques also tend to be more expensive, as are those with custom engraving.
+Larger memorial plaques for pets also tend to be more expensive, as are those with custom engraving.

 Common Pet Memorial Plaque Features and Price Ranges: